RasyKy/Coffee-Shop-Microservices/README.md

 Before you begin, make sure you have the following tools installed on your local machine.

 1.  **Git:** To clone the repository.
-2.  **Docker Desktop:** To run the entire project.
+2.  **[Docker Desktop](https://docs.docker.com/desktop/setup/install/windows-install/):** To run the entire project.
+To run the entire project.

 ---

 ## How to Run

-Follow these steps to get the entire application (all 9 containers) running on your machine.
+Create an empty folder to store the project and open it on VScode (or whatever you use) then follow these steps to start working.

 **1. Clone the Repository**
 Open your terminal and clone the project: